Content Delivery Networks and Optimizely Feature Experimentation

 There are several possible solutions for using Optimizely Feature Experimentation with a CDN architecture.

-• 2.
-Make decisions via a decision service – A good option if you do not have access to a CDN provider that can run code at the edge and you would prefer to run Optimizely as its own service.
-We recommend using Optimizely Agent, a pre-packaged containerized service that exposes endpoints for getting bucketing decisions and tracking events.
+- 2. Make decisions on a separate decision service – A good option if you do not have access to a CDN provider that can run code at the edge and you would prefer to run Optimizely as its own service.
+You should use Optimizely Agent, a pre-packaged containerized service that exposes endpoints for getting bucketing decisions and tracking events.

 1. Make decisions on the edge

 One option for implementing Optimizely Feature Experimentation in CDN architectures is to have experimentation decisions happen at the edge of the CDN.
 This option requires installing the Optimizely Feature Experimentation SDK on a CDN in an environment where the CDN can execute code at the edge.
-Some technology providers that allow executing code at the edge of a CDN include Akamai EdgeWorkers, AWS Lambda@Edge, Cloudflare Workers, Fastly Compute@Edge and Vercel Edge Functions.
+Some technology providers that let you execute code at the edge of a CDN include Akamai EdgeWorkers, AWS Lambda@Edge, Cloudflare Workers, Fastly Compute@Edge and Vercel Functions.
 If your CDN does not support running code at the edge, you can still use this approach by forwarding the request to a CDN that does.

-2. In the CDN that supports executing code at the edge, install the Feature Experimentation SDK starter kit to make experimentation decisions for the user, store the results of those decisions in a cookie and return the request to the original CDN.
-For more information, select an edge provider:
+In the CDN that supports executing code at the edge, install the Feature Experimentation SDK starter kit to make experimentation decisions for the user, store the results of those decisions in a cookie, and return the request to the original CDN.
+For information, select an edge provider:

 Important

-2. Be sure the CDN supports the HTTP request format (XML/JSON)
+Be sure the CDN supports the HTTP request format (XML/JSON).

 2. Make decisions on a separate decision service

-If you would benefit from centralizing the source of decisions, we recommend using Optimizely Agent, a pre-packaged containerized service that exposes endpoints for getting bucketing decisions and tracking events.
+If you would benefit from centralizing the source of decisions, you can use Optimizely Agent for Feature Experimentation, a pre-packaged containerized service that exposes endpoints for getting bucketing decisions and tracking events.
 This service would be used instead of a CDN that supports executing code at the edge.

-1. For all requests which do not have an Optimizely decision cookie, redirect the request to your decision service.
+For all requests that do not have an Optimizely decision cookie, redirect the request to your decision service.

 3. Make decisions at your server origin